OpenBB-finance/OpenBB/website/content/platform/explanation/development.md

 ---
 title: Development
 sidebar_position: 5
 description: Learn about the OpenBB Platform, an open-source solution built by the community.
-Understand its use via Python interface and REST API, and acquaint yourself with how to build a custom extension or contribute directly to the platform
+Understand its use via Python interface and REST API, and acquaint yourself with how to build a custom extension or contribute directly to the OpenBB Platform.
 keywords:
 - OpenBB Platform
 - Open source